 Hayfield School is committed to safeguarding and promoting the welfare of children and expects all staff and volunteers to share this commitment.

-Note: In light of the current World Health crisis relating to Covid-19 we have added a temporary Safeguarding Policy: Covid 19 Child Protection & Safeguarding Policy March 2020 to reflect changes in practice and new procedures we are following to ensure the safety of children, famiilies and staff.
+Note: In light of the World Health crisis in 2020 as a result of Covid-19 we added a temporary Safeguarding Policy: Covid 19 Child Protection & Safeguarding Policy March 2020 to reflect changes in practice and procedures we are followed to ensure the safety of children, famiilies and staff.
 Scroll down to the bottom of the page to download the policy

 Designated Safeguarding Lead